 - Basics: wash and rinse fully before soaking; towels and hair stay out of the water; no phones/photos.

-- Tattoos: policies vary—use covers, pick tattoo-friendly venues, or book a private bath.
+- Tattoos: policies vary, so use covers, pick tattoo-friendly venues, or book a private bath.

 - Practical: many lockers take a ¥100 coin (often returnable).